alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 ### 6.1 Parsing

-PDB files were parsed using Biopython [[13]](#ref13).
+PDB files were parsed using BioPython [[13]](#ref13).
 We evaluated several parsing strategies considering atoms only and their position, aminoacid types and the neighborhood informations (number of surrounding aminoacids with average and max distance).
 Additional small molecules and external groups were removed, to focus on the protein structure only.
 Distances and positions in the 3D space were computed through the alpha carbon mapped with the amino acid mass to have additional information on the residue in a specific position, with relatively small dataframes.
-The so obtained matrices were converted in graphs.
+The so obtained matrices were converted in graphs and compared to the original molecular representation by PyMOL [[14]](#ref14).

 <div style="text-align: center; margin: 20px 0;">
   <img src="figures/figure_a.png" alt="First parsing" width="600">
   <p style="margin: 10px 40px; font-style: italic;">
     <strong>Figure 1:</strong> Comparison between molecular and graph-based representations of the same protein structure.
 Left: PyMOL  molecular visualization showing secondary structure elements.
 Right: NetworkX graph representation displaying nodes (residues) connected by spatial proximity edges.
 The graph representation captures overall protein connectivity but does not clearly preserve the distinct secondary structure organization visible in the molecular model, illustrating the information loss during graph conversion..
   </p>
 </div>